ovace/art/essays/replace-mailing-lists-with-bug-trackers.md

 I am talking to you, big fundamental projects from last century: Linux Kernel GCC https://gcc.gnu.org/lists.html , Binutils https://sourceware.org/binutils/

+Some of you are already using Bugzilla for the bugs, so kudos.
+But if you've seen their benefit, why you still use the mailing list for patches?

 Your tooling is still on the last century.
 There are better tools out there.
 E.g.: GitLab, GitHub, etc.

 Why?